Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 You can exit the Ocean drive by Otter Cliff Road to Route 3.

-This two-way path is north of Seal Harbor and is available year-round.
+This two-way path is north of Seal Harbor and is open year-round.
 It uses the other part of the Park Loop Road.

 Follow the Jordan Pond Road to Park Loop Road, which is plowed to the Jordan Pond House Restaurant parking areas.